 A kiosk style, pay-for-print system is in place at the College.
-Our kiosks currently use the WEPA cloud printing solution, and are located on each campus in the libraries, labs, and learning centers.
-To use these kiosks, you will need to create a WEPA account.
-The best way to pay for these copies is to pre-load your account with a minimum of \$5 as funds to be drawn from for each print you request.
+Our kiosks currently use the Ink Labs cloud printing solution, and are located on each campus in the libraries, labs, and learning centers.
+To use these kiosks, you will need to create an Ink print account.
+The best way to pay for these copies is to pre-load your Ink account with a minimum of \$5 as funds to be drawn for each print you request.
 Other payment options are also available.
-Visit the Printing at MC website for FAQs, tutorials, pricing, and other information: www.mont.gomerycollege.edu/printing.
-For other printing solutions, the Rockville Campus has a retail operation called MC Copies & More.
-Services include printing, desktop publishing, photocopying, scanning, poster printing, button making, binding, laminating, and more!
-MC Copies & More is located in Room 142 Campus Center across the hall from the Rockville Campus Store.
-For price guide and hours visit www.mont.gomerycollege.edu/life-at-mc/printing-on-campus/index.html.
+Visit the Printing at MC website for FAQs, tutorials, pricing, and other information: www.montgomerycollege.edu/printing.